decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 ###### Example Base58 encoded Ed25519 Verification Key

-A `DIDAttributeChanged` event for the identity `0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with the name `did/pub/Ed25519/veriKey/base58` and the value of `0xb97c30de767f084ce3080168ee293053ba33b235d7116a3263d29f1450936b71` generates a public key entry like this:
+A `DIDAttributeChanged` event for the account `0xf3beac30c498d9e26865f34fcaa57dbb935b0d74` with the name `did/pub/Ed25519/veriKey/base58` and the value of `0xb97c30de767f084ce3080168ee293053ba33b235d7116a3263d29f1450936b71` generates a public key entry like this: